kevinsun242/battleship/README.md

-Battleship project for Yangsoo Song / Kevin Sun
+# Battleship game by Yangsoo Song / Kevin Sun

-# Battleship

 To start your Phoenix server: